 On Dealing With Guilt When You Caused Your Dog’s Death, one reader said, “I feel so guilty and can’t forgive myself for not protecting my dog.
 She was in her carrier going for shots.
 As I was putting her in car somehow she burst out and ran off.
 I blame myself for the door opening on carrier.
 We have looked for her for three days now.
 It’s freezing and snowing.
 I know she was scared.
 We started to call her right away.
 I don’t understand why she wouldn’t come to us.
 It’s like she just vanished.
 My guilt is so bad.
 I felt like dying rather than feel this pain and worry over her.
 Is she freezing to death somewhere, terrified and hungry?
 I’m ill over this.
 How do I forgive myself for not protecting my dog better?”

-I lost that cat 15 years ago, and I still feel guilty and sad about the whole thing.
+I lost Fluffy 15 years ago, and I still feel guilty and sad about the whole thing.
 I (mostly) forgave myself by reminding myself that she loved being outside, and if I had known she was going to get hurt I never would’ve let her go.
 My other cat Zoey went outside all the time, and never got hurt.
 Our current cat Nunki has been going outside every day and sometimes all night for 10 years, and nary a scratch.
-I didn’t do anything wrong, nor did I deliberately cause her death (though some might argue that putting her down was wrong).
+I didn’t do anything wrong, nor did I deliberately cause her death.

 Look at your dog’s life in its entirety

-Going Home: Finding Peace When Pets Die by Jon Katz might help you forgive yourself because it will ask you to consider if you gave your dog a good life, if you were his advocate in times of need, and if you used your best judgment in the end.
-If you deal with these issues, you can alleviate guilt, let go, and forgive yourself for not protecting your dog “better.”
+Going Home: Finding Peace When Pets Die by Jon Katz will help you forgive yourself.
+This book invites you to consider how you gave your dog a good life, if you were his advocate in times of need, and if you used your best judgment in the end.
+If you deal with these issues, you can alleviate guilt, let go, and forgive yourself for not protecting your dog.

 Learn why it’s so hard to forgive yourself

 On my honeymoon, my husband and I were flying to St Maarten.
 We were wrestling in our seats, and somehow he caused the armrest to smash down on my nose.
 It was extremely painful – tears came quickly even though I’m not a crier – and thankfully my nose wasn’t broken!
 I forgave him immediately and forgot all about it.
-About a year later, he brought it up and said how guilty and bad he felt – and I hadn’t thought about it again.
-To this day – nine years later – he still brings it up.
-It’s like he can’t forgive himself for making that mistake…and I forgave him long ago.
+About a year later, he brought it up and said how guilty and bad he felt – and I hadn’t even thought about it since then.
+To this day – 13 years later – he still brings it up.
+He can’t forgive himself for making that mistake…and I forgave him long ago.